arvici/arvici/README.md

 **[Click here for the documentation](https://github.com/arvici/framework#readme)**

 ## Status
-Arvici is currently in development.
-You can see the progress in the arvici/framework project.
+Arvici is currently stable and already used in production systems.
-**It's not recommended to use Arvici in production environments yet!**